 Management is responsible for the other information.
-The other information obtained at the date of this auditor's report comprises the Directors' Statement as set out on page 1 and the Annual Report for the financial year ended 31 December 2020, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Directors' Statement as set out on page 1.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.